mephisto83/a-frame-components/docs/radio-component.md

 ### Step 1: Import the Component

-First, import the `a-radio-component` into your project.
+First, import the `a-radio` into your project.
 Place the JavaScript file that contains the component's code in your project and include it in your HTML file or import it into your JavaScript module.

 ```javascript
 import gui from "./gui";